gschmutz/kafka-workshop/02-working-with-kafka-broker/README.md

 aaa
 bbb
 ccc
+ddd
 eee
-ddd
 ```

-You can see that they don't arrive in the same order (if you are entering them fast enough on the producer side)
+Messages arrive in the same order because you are just not able to enter them quick enough.

 You can stop the consumer by hitting **Ctrl-C**.
 If you want to consume from the beginning of the log, use the `--from-beginning` option.